-Has opened a Gallery in front of Meroney's Hotel, where the public can have Pho-tographs taken of first class and artistic finish.
+Photo and Artist.
+Has opened a Gallery in front of Merony's Hotel, where the public can have Photographs taken of first class and artistic finish.
 Nothing but first class work done this Gallery.
-Call and examine samples at Gallery.
-All wishing good work done can have the chance without having the expense of going to the City for the same.
-Call and see me.
+Call and examine samples at Gallery, All wishing good work done can have the chance without having the expense of going to the City for the same.
+Unit and see me.
 All work

-South Carolina Rail Road
+South Carolina Rail Road Passenger Department

-Passenger Department CHANGE OF SCHEDULY.
+CHANGE OF SCHEDULY.

-On and after May 16th, 1889, Passenger Frains on this Road will run as follows: till further orders.)
+On and after May 16th, 1889, Passenger Trains on this Road will run as follows: (till further orders.)

 Greenville Express Train.
 GOING EAST.
-Leave Columbia at 4 15 P M.

-GOING WEST.
-Leave Charleston at 5 45 A M. Leave Orangeburg at......
-8 40 Leave Camden at.....
-Arrive at Columbia at......10 30
+Leave Orangeburg.......
+05 Arrive at Charleston ......
+9 00 GOING WEST.
+Leave Charleston at......
+5 45 A M.